stevencox/blackbalsam/README.md

 ## Overview

 Blackbalsam's JupyterHub notebook environment features artificial intelligence, visualization, and scalable computing capabilities.
-It also features the ability to dynamically create personal Spark clusters using the underlying Kubernetes infrastructure.
+Integration of the Jupyter environment with Apache Spark and Kubernetes allows users to dynamically create personal Spark clusters with user specified attributes.
+These interface and compute capabilities are coupled to a tiered storage platform including networked filesystem access to COVID-19 data sets, the Mino S3 compatible object store, and the Alluxio distributed memory cache.
 The prototype runs at the [Renaissance Computing Institute](https://renci.org/) in an on premise cluster, is cloud ready, and is open source under the MIT License.

 ### Authentication
 Access is provided via GitHub and OpenID Connect (OIDC).
 Whitelisted users can use their GitHub identity to login and start working immediately.